mbianchidev/mbianchidev/extra.md

 - I used to stream on a Twitch gaming channel _cringe-y, not sharing the link here 😳_
 - I've been playing League of Legends for 10+ years, peak elo higher than yours! 💎 But now I mostly play single player games: Elden Ring is the last one I played as of 2023. 👾
 - I perfected my famous risotto recipe - _I'm Italian 🇮🇹 I literally can't be (too) bad at cooking_
-- I built tons of D&D PGs - most of them passed away, sigh. 🎲
+- I gave birth to tons of D&D PGs - most of them passed away, sigh. _I do love tablegames and RPGs_ 🎲
 - I brewed my own beer and worked as a bartender - _I'm an IPA lover 🍺_
 - I had a moderately-famous Facebook meme page back in the trollface days (around 2010) - _I'm somewhat proud of it, lol_